0 Shares

 Many decision-makers still believe that they have to deploy multiple professionals to administer the LMS efficiently.
 But LMS helps organizations to save human resources by automating many administrative tasks.
 While configuring the LMS, the decision-makers can define access permissions and restrictions for individual administrators and learners.

-Also, they can leverage the LMS to automate a slew of routine and repetitive administrative tasks – adding/removing learners, creating and launching online courses, allowing every learner to access only assigned courses, changing default LMS settings, generating various reports, and changing roles of individual users.
+Also, they can leverage the LMS to automate a slew of routine and repetitive administrative tasks – adding/removing learners, creating and launching online courses, allowing every learner to access only assigned courses, changing default LMS settings, generating various reports, and changing the roles of individual users.

 An organization can use an LMS only for eLearning purposes

 Educational institutions can use a single K12 LMS to continue online classes and deliver eLearning courses to students from kindergarten to 12th grade.
 Likewise, the LMSs help businesses train and reskill employees by running a variety of EL&D programs.
 At the same time, new-age LMS solutions come with advanced features to automate many frontend and backend activities – managing learners, administering faculty staff, producing digital content, tracking progress, and generating reports.
-Many businesses these days use LMSs as a powerful tool to deliver customer service and deliver customer training.
+Many businesses these days use LMSs as a powerful tool to deliver customer service and customer training.

 LMS solutions do not facilitate learning experience personalization